Posts: September 2025 – April 2026

 ← Back to archive

-The pocket clip is the most underrated spec — here's how to read one
+The pocket clip is the most underrated spec, here's how to read one, here's how to read one

 Knife clipped to the edge of a denim pocket